UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - You could potentially get a lot more data, which may to some extent compensate noise and little control.
 - You can find a lot of code snippets and examples online, there is a huge user base for jsPsych and many plugins for certain paradigms can be used or adapted to certain needs.

-## jsPsych tutorials
+## General jsPsych info and tutorials
-We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's (site)https://www.jspsych.org/ and to follow a tutorial or two.
-The basic things like how some 'index.html' file imports from the jspsych library, where and how plugins can be used are very relevant organisation choices to understand.
+Before you start editing one of these templates, reading up about jsPsych will usually be a good primer.
+We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's (site)https://www.jspsych.org/ and to follow the first two tutorials.
+The basic things like how some 'index.html' file imports from the jspsych library, where and how plugins can be used are very relevant to understand.

-## Templates in a 'jsPsych' perspective
+## The templates in a 'jsPsych' perspective
 Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work, which is why we chose to equip this selection of templates with the aforemetioned 'standard components' (consent, survey, a shared common utilities library).
 Also, by default, the templates implement stimulus lists with so-called _'timelineVariable'_ implementations, which is what most real studies typically need to be usable for 'production' experiments with real participants.

 Typically, the following is true for how these templates have evolved

-- More complex experiment requirements require more and/or more complex code.
+- More complex experiment requirements requires more and/or more complex code.
 - More code requires better organisation of code.
-- Better organisation of code leads to more places to edit your template experiment to serve your own needs.
+- Better organisation of code leads to more files to edit in order to adapt a template.

-We have aimed to find a balance between template code organisation and still follow the typical 'jsPsych' way of doing things with one index.html file where all things come together.
+We have aimed to find a balance between template code organisation and following the typical _'jsPsych way of doing things'_.

+A 'bare bones' jsPsych experiment can consist of _only one specialised html file_ and a folder with the jsPysch library --or a link to an online version with the jsPsych javascript library given its fixed organisation.
+With out temlates, we typically deliver the following extra files by default:

+- An ```index.html``` file which is the 'landing page' for each jsPsych experiment template folder (minimal jsPsych).
+- A ```consent_page.html``` 'placeholder', an external html file for informed consent.
+- A ```stimuli.js``` file where you can conmfigure stimulus lists and timelinVariable fields.
+- A ```instruction.js``` file where you are tempted to think about specific instructions.
+- A ```globals.js``` file where some defaults for relevant variables and 'constants' for the template experiment's index.html are defined.

 ## Modes of using jsPsych (and our templates)
-As you may have noticed, there are multiple ways to test, run and configure jsPsych-based experiments:
+There are multiple ways to test, run and configure jsPsych-based experiments:

 - Locally on your PC, by double clicking the html file.
 - Full web server implementation (getting a link to the experiment, served by ICT&Media).